maxlath/wikidata-agent/README.md

 ### Create a claim
 abstracting the [wbcreateclaim](https://www.wikidata.org/w/api.php?action=help&modules=wbcreateclaim) API

-to create a claim on an entity, just POST on the `/edit` endpoint with `entity`, `property`, and `statement` specified in the body
+to create a claim on an entity, just POST on the `/edit` endpoint with `entity`, `property`, and `value` specified in the body

 * with curl

 ```
-curl -X POST http://localhost:4115/edit -d 'entity=Q4115189&property=P2002&statement=Zorg'
+curl -X POST http://localhost:4115/edit -d 'entity=Q4115189&property=P2002&value=Zorg'
 ```

 * with [request](https://github.com/request/request)